 Aging your data from last year will not provide you with accurate compensation data going into 2021.
 Since industries, as well as different jobs/professions, are feeling the impact of the pandemic differently, applying an aging factor to your data will not capture important nuances that will inform how you position pay for the future.

 While participation in many salary surveys takes place early in the year, with a March/April data effective date, the results are not published until late in the third quarter, or even early in the fourth.
-Won’t the world have changed again by then?
-We think it might.
-And we’re going to do our best to capture those changes so that you have the most accurate data and insights available to plan for 2021.
+Hasn’t the world changed since then?
+We thought it might.
+And we did our best to capture those changes so that you have the most accurate data and insights available to plan for 2021.

 To capture the many policy and program changes as well as issues of strategy and response, Mercer is running ongoing COVID-19 polls that change frequently and address the questions you have as you return to work.
 These results are available free to all clients and are available by industry and region.